RyanKowzun/RyanKowzun/README.md

 ## Hi!
 I'm Ryan 👋

-• 🧑‍🎓 I'm currently in college studying IT while also having an interest in Cyber Security as well
+• 🧑‍🎓 I'm currently in college studying IT while also having an interest in Cybersecurity as well

-• 🧑‍🏫 I am passionate about learning more about IT and Cyber Security
+• 🧑‍🏫 I am passionate about learning more about IT and Cybersecurity